AbstractSDK/cw-orchestrator/MIGRATING.md

 # Migrating cw-orch

-This guide explains how to upgrade cw-orch in your contracts
+This guide explains how to upgrade cw-orch in your contracts.

 ## cw-orch-core 1.x.x -> 2.x.x (Cosmwasm 2.0)